-Other global climate datasets are used by the climate research community, often with a specific purpose or audience in mind, for example processed satellite Earth-observations, and climate reanalyses.
+Other global climate datasets are used by the climate research community, often with a specific purpose or audience in mind, for example processed satellite Earth-observations, and climate re-analyses.
 Although these are not specifically constructed for climate indicator monitoring, they do show the same temperature trends described here.
 Recently one new global temperature dataset has been developed especially for understanding temperature trends.
 This is the Berkeley Earth temperature record: http://berkeleyearth.org/

 Daily climate information

-Although Europe has a long history in collecting climate information, datasets containing daily climate information across the continent are scarce.
+Although Europe has a long history of collecting climate information, datasets containing daily climate information across the continent are scarce.
 Furthermore, accurate climate analysis requires long term time series without artificial breaks.
 The objective of the ECA project was to compile such a data set, consisting of homogeneous, long-term daily climate information.
 To ensure a uniform analysis method and data handling, data were centrally collected from about 200 meteorological stations in most countries of Europe and parts of the Middle East.
-Furthermore the data were processed and analysed at one institute (i.e. KNMI) (Klok et.al. , 2008).
+Furthermore, the data were processed and analysed at one institute (i.e. KNMI) (Klok et.al. , 2008).